Fellow-Consulting-AG/NewSmartdata/docs/install.rst

-After installing the zip folder with the New Smartdata app, you need to open your terminal (MacOS) or Command Prompt (Windows) to follow this simple instruptions for unzipping the folder:
+When talking about a MacOS, the right way of installing the **New Smartdata App** is by downloading the zip folder.
+After downloading it, you need to open your terminal (MacOS) to follow these simple instruptions for unzipping the folder.
+One step at a time, you should:
 ::

     cd Downloads/